WLDI: WIRA-FM and WOVV

-as Star 95.5
+Star 95.5

-October 1992 -- WOVV drops CHR music and becomes an AC station called Star 95.5.

-February 1993 -- Station moved 60 miles south from Ft.
-Pierce to Northpoint Corporate Park on Northpoint Parkway in West Palm Beach.
+In October 1992, WOVV dropped the CHR format and became adult contemporary Star 95.5.
+Following this change, the station moved 60 miles south from Ft.
+Pierce to Northpoint Corporate Park on Northpoint Parkway in West Palm Beach in 1993.
 New Program Director Kurt Kelly gave the Palm Beach Post his home telephone number and invited listeners to call to comment on their likes and dislikes of the station's format.

-1993: -- M.J.
-Kelli and Robin Lambert take over morning show from Jon Howe and Kris Klaus.
-Klaus becomes a weekend weather person for WPBF Channel 25.
-Howe returns within months to do midday and later afternoons.

-April 1993: -- Program director Kurt Kelly is gone after barely four months.
-WOVV management said Kelly was let go because his vision of a regional super station did not fit its signal strength and Palm Beach County listener base.
-The station becomes a CHR station again.

-March 17, 1994: -- Neil Sullivan of WKDD in Akron, Ohio is named Program Director.
-He replaces M.J.
-Kelli, who left for Tampa.
-Kelli also hosted the morning show.

-April 23, 1994: -- Lindy Rome from oldies WOLL-FM and Lane London from England host what station boss Steve Lapa says is the area's first all-female morning drive show. ``Lindy will be doing some things she never dreamed she was capable of, Lapa added. ``But we're known for doing wild things.
-Rome was fired after three months.
+In April 1993, the station became a CHR station again.

-As WCLB
+WCLB

-November 22, 1995 at 4:40 p.m. -- Station abruptly becomes Country WCLB (the Country Club) with Alan Jackson's "Gone Country" as the first song, after signing a joint sales agreement with Fairbanks Communications, the owners of WRMF.
+The station abruptly changed formats to become country WCLB (the Country Club) on November 22, 1995, at 4:40 p.m., with Alan Jackson's "Gone Country" being the first song.
+The station signed a joint sales agreement with Fairbanks Communications, the owners of WRMF.

 The station ran the syndicated Howard Stern Show in the morning from September 1996 until December 1997.

 The station was briefly known as country "The Frog" and "Thunder Country" with call letters WXFG in 1998.

-As WiLD 95-5/WLDI
+WLDI

-The station dropped Country and returned to Mainstream CHR as WiLD 95.5 (with new call letters WLDI) on August 14, 1998 shortly after 5 p.m., with a 9,550 song marathon.
+The station dropped country and returned to mainstream CHR as WiLD 95.5 (with new call letters WLDI) on August 14, 1998, shortly after 5 p.m., with a 9,550 song marathon.
 The first song was Quad City DJ's' "C'mon N' Ride It (The Train)".
 The station gave away a $25,000 cash prize at the conclusion of the music marathon.
-The station was the birthplace and the home of the successful morning show The KVJ Show (originally known as Kevin and Virginia in the Morning and later The Wild Morning Show with Kevin and Virginia, from 1999 until its departure to 97.3 The Coast (now known as Hits 97.3) in Miami on Monday August 5, 2013.
+The station was the birthplace and the home of the successful morning show The KVJ Show (originally known as Kevin and Virginia in the Morning and later The Wild Morning Show with Kevin and Virginia, from 1999, until its departure to 97.3 The Coast (now known as Hits 97.3) in Miami on Monday, August 5, 2013.
+Since 2014, the show has aired locally once again on 97.9 WRMF.
+In late of April 2024, The station rebranded as WiLD 955.
+In Early of November 2024, It reverted to the original WiLD 95.5 brand.